more about our history...

 Originally the building was a Shell gas station in the 1920’s.
 It later operated as a Dairy Queen for many years until it was turned into an all-American breakfast joint called Rick’s Ol’ Time Café.
-Rick’s did a thriving breakfast business for 18 years before selling to Niki Stavrou and Victor Valens in 1999, who co-founded Victor’s 1959 Café.
+Rick’s did a thriving breakfast business for 18 years before selling to Niki Stavrou in 1999.
 The building has been a gathering place in the neighborhood since its Dairy Queen days and continues to be a big part of the community as Victor’s 1959 Café.

-Why Cuban?
-Co-founder Victor was originally from Cuba and with no other Cuban restaurants in the Twin Cities, it was an obvious choice.
-During the first five years they became well known as a “hot spot” for breakfast and for authentic Cuban food.
-In 2003 they were visited by the Food Network and featured on the “Best Of” Breakfast Spots show hosted by Jill Cordell.
+During the first five years, Victor’s 1959 became well known as a “hot spot” for breakfast and for authentic Cuban food.
+They were visited by Food Network and featured on the “Best Of” Breakfast Spots show hosted by Jill Cordell.

 In 2004, dinner service with wine & beer was added and Niki soon took the helm in the kitchen cooking for breakfast, lunch and dinner service.
-In 2007 she bought Victor’s interest in the restaurant and, as sole owner/operator, Niki continued the Cuban theme using all the traditional Cuban recipes, added tropical outdoor patio dining and remodeled the interior of the quirky little building.
+In 2007 she added tropical outdoor patio dining and remodeled the interior of the quirky little building.

-In 2008, the Food Network paid its second visit to Victor’s 1959 Café and featured it on their popular show hosted by Guy Fieri, called Diner’s Drive-ins and Dives.
+Food Network paid its second visit to Victor’s 1959 Café in 2008 and featured it on their popular show hosted by Guy Fieri, called Diner’s Drive-ins and Dives.
 It was super fun, check out the video above!
-Later in 2008, Niki turned her knives over to a capable kitchen staff and stopped cooking to focus on her duties as owner/operator.
+Later that year, Niki turned her knives over to a capable kitchen staff to focus on her duties as owner/operator.